ajdavis/emptysquare-hugo/emptysquare/content/trapps-bouldering.md

 type = "post"
 +++

 October 11, 2023.
 Boulderers in the West Trapps area of the Gunks.
-Shot with a Mamiya 7 on Potra 400.
+Shot with a Mamiya 7 on Portra 400.

 {{< gallery path="trapps-bouldering" >}}